armanriazi/refi/docs/article.md

 2. Stated preference methods: these methods are mostly based on surveys.
 People are being asked how much they are willing to pay for a natural site not to be destroyed, or inversely how much they want to receive in exchange for its destruction.
 As an example, a 1980 survey asked residents of Chicago how much they would be willing to pay to preserve the visibility over the Grand Canyon.
 The average price was $90.
 A similar survey was conducted a year and a half later, and the average answer came this time at $169[^24].

+ ## NaaAC

+We’re referring Nature Qualify as an Asset Class to investments in land- and water-based projects or businesses that are pursuing financial returns alongside ecological and social impacts.
+These impacts are achieved through nature conservation, ecosystem regeneration, regenerative uses of productive landscapes, and reductions in the drivers of biodiversity loss.
+These projects are monetized through the sale of high-quality carbon offsets, biodiversity credits, ecotourism, endangered species credits, lumber, food, consumer products made with local ingredients, and more.
+The markets are varied, but the theme is consistent[^23].

+If you were making a checklist of criteria in the “What is an Asset Class” section, you would hopefully come away with something like: uniqueness, size, liquidity, and breadth.
+Let’s explore how those criteria map to the nature space: Uniqueness, Size, and Liquidity[^23].

 # Towards Generating Value Carbon Reduction for Carbon Offset Footprint to Produce Carbon Credit